-Moreover, apart from promoting overland flow triggering SWR, vegetation can en hance infiltration reducing crusting in the soil surface and supplying rests of plants (stems, leaves, and roots) that enrich the soil, and support the microorganisms that transform these remains into soil organic compounds (Puigdefábregas, 2005), favoring the formation of stable aggregates (Imeson and Vis, 1982; Imeson and Verstraten, 1989).
-Thus, vegetation can influence the soil hydrological response in opposing ways: mostly favoring water infiltration, but also triggering runoff processes when SWR is developed.
+Moreover, apart from promoting overland flow triggering SWR, vegetation can enhance infiltration reducing crusting in the soil surface and supplying plants stems, leaves, and roots, that enrich the soil, and support the microorganisms that transform these remains into soil organic compounds (Puigdefábregas, 2005), favoring the formation of stable aggregates (An et al., 2013; Atucha et al, 2013).
+Thus, vegetation can influence the soil hydrological response in opposing ways: mostly favoring water infiltration, but also triggering runoff when SWR is developed.

 This study is developed in a small catchment under Mediterranean climate conditions in the South of Spain.
 The main goal is to shed light in the relations between SWR, aspect and vegetation, determining the soil hydrological and erosive response throughout the rainy period in different microenvironments.
-According to this aim, the objectives are: (i) to determine the influence of aspect and vegetal cover on the hydrological and erosive response of soils; (ii) to characterise the seasonality of SWR, runoff and soil loss; (iii) to establish the relations between precipitation and soil erosion parameters; and (iv) to assess the influence of SWR on the soil hydrological and erosive
+According to this aim, the objectives are: i) to determine the influence of aspect vegetal cover and SWR on the hydrological and erosive response of soils; ii) to characterise the seasonality of SWR, runoff and soil loss; iii) to establish the relations between precipitation and soil erosion parameters.